Should you take whey protein powders or vegan protein powders if you have rheumatoid arthritis?

 Clint: G’day!
 It’s Clint here and today I wanna talk about Protein Powders whether or not they are good idea if you got Rheumatoid Arthritis and this is a very passionate topic of mine because when I was going through a lot of my early healing days and also on a raw food diet I lost a lot of weight and so during that period, I was very passionately seeking ways of gaining weight and I wanna talk about protein powders today from a great deal of experience and also from a scientific research.

-So, let’s first of all start with some of the concerns associated with taking protein powders because in general I find that they do more harm than good but let’s go into why so that you understand if you’re confident about protein powders and whether or not they’re something for you to try in the future or something to avoid.
+So, let’s first of all start with some of the concerns associated with taking protein powders because in general I find that they do more harm than good.

-So, first of all let’s come over here to my little white board.
-I’ve put this together and I just want a big shout out to Linda here because she’s a Paddison Program client who has asked me this question about the protein powders and I wanna thank her for motivating me to put this together.
+Let’s come over here to my little white board.
+I’ve put this together and I just want a big shout out to Linda here because she’s a Paddison Program client who has asked me this question about the protein powders and I want to thank her for inspiring this session.

-Let’s look at this first blue point here.
-We’ve got to remember from my acronym BLAAME (Bacteria, Leaky Gut, Acidosis, Gastric Acid in the stomach, Mucosal Lining, and Enzymes.
-This is the cause of Rheumatoid Arthritis.
-Now, within that excess protein adds acidity to the body so why would we wanna add excess protein or protein plant based or otherwise is all acidifying for the body.
+Remember from my acronym BLAAME (Bacteria, Leaky Gut, Acidosis, Gastric Acid in the stomach, Mucosal Lining, and Enzymes) that this is the cause of Rheumatoid Arthritis.
+Now, within that excess protein adds acidity to the body so why would we want to add excess protein?
+Plant based protein, or otherwise, is all acidifying for the body.
 The opposite or most powerful antibody to excess protein is potassium.
 Assuming we’re not supplementing potassium or we’re not have a very high potassium diet, which I recommend by the way, then this protein is going to add acid to the body.
 Having excess protein through supplementation is definitely going to add inflammation to our body.

 Secondly, we got to remember when we think about what’s going on with the RA is this undigested proteins are entering the blood stream and when they enter the blood stream they are then seen as an antigen by the body and antibody is created.
 Then these antibodies can then start to see that the joint lining as an enemy and also therefore begin a self-attack on the body.
 So, that’s the last thing we want is to adding more proteins that can become undigested and end up in the blood stream.
 And so, my question from a fundamental point of view whether or not you wanna be adding all these extra protein for the body to not only breakdown but also add acidity to the body and then add more potential antigens into the blood stream which aggravates more rheumatoid arthritis.
 So, and just for completeness, I also added here remember that excess protein is an enemy.
 Dietary fat causes more inflammation and simple sugars.
 They’re main problems.
 I just added these extra couple here just for the education process to be more complete rather just single out protein here.